Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Introduction

-Satisfying exactly one of these properties is trivially achievable in online settings.
-The solution that allocates $X_t = 0$ to each individual at location $t$ satisfies envy-freeness as each individual is given an equal allocation.
-The solution that allocates $X_1 = B / N_1$ to individuals at location $1$ and $X_t = 0$ for $t \geq 2$ satisfies efficiency as the entire budget is exhausted at the first location.
-The more important challenge in this setting, then, is defining meaningful notions of \emph{approximately-fair online allocations}, and developing algorithms which are able to utilize distributional knowledge to achieve allocations that strike a balance between the competing objectives of envy-freeness and efficiency.
+Satisfying any one of these properties is trivially achievable in online settings.
+The solution that allocates $X_t = 0$ to each individual satisfies hindsight envy-freeness as each individual is given an equal allocation.
+The solution that allocates $X_1 = B / N_1$ to individuals at the first location and $X_t = 0$ for $t \geq 2$ satisfies efficiency as the entire budget is exhausted at the first location.
+Another difficult challenge in this setting is achieving low counterfactual envy, ensuring that the allocations made by the algorithm ($X_t$) are close to what each individual \emph{should} have received with the fair solution in hindsight ($B/N$).
+More meaningful is understanding how these different criteria interact.
+Here we tackle these important challenges by defining meaningful notions of \emph{approximately-fair online allocations} and develop algorithms which are able to utilize distributional knowledge to achieve allocations that strike a balance between the competing objectives of envy and efficiency.